 Activities done in Serengeti national park

-Some of the key activities which can be done by guests during there Serengeti national park safaris include:
+Some of the key activities which can be done by guests during there Ababa safaris include:

 Birding safaris is one of the key activity that can be done in Serengeti national park.
 Birding can be done throughout the year.
 The best time of doing birding safaris is in the rainy season when the birds are nesting.
 The park has five endemic birds which are very rare and 30 species of the raptors.
 The guest must have the best camera with good binoculars which can catch live action on air while birds are on flight.
 The bird list is long including Kori bustard, Secretary bird, Rufous-tailed weaver, Fischer’s lovebird, Grey-breasted spurfowl, Black-headed gonolek, Spurb sterling, Ruppell’s vulture, Southern ground hornbill, Grey-crested helmet-shrike, Black Eagles, Ostriches, Usambiro barbet mention but a few.